Arcadia-Science/2023-actin-embedding/README.md

 ### 9. Evaluate cluster distributions

-Finally, we evaluated the distributions of proteins within clusters in the `4_cluster_distributions.ipynb`.
+Finally, we evaluated the distributions of proteins within clusters by running the `4_cluster_distributions.ipynb` notebook.